This post contains affiliate links.

 It’s not always super accurate so don’t worry too much about it, but it’s a good way to see a physical representation of your SEO efforts as your rank steadily drops over the years.

-Through hard work, content creation, and link-building Slight North has dropped from 12 million to 2 million in 1.5 years.
+Through hard work, content creation, and link-building Slight North has dropped from 12 million to 1 million in the past two years.
 If you want to do the same, you can see the exact steps I used in the Super Easy Guide to Basic SEO for Travel Bloggers.

 Whether you’re an expert photographer or just snapping pics for fun, one of the essentials of travel blogging is sharing pictures of the destinations you visit.
-What resources for travel bloggers are out there to help you showcase your trips to the world?
+These blogging resources will help you showcase your trips to the world.

 Why: for storing and organizing your photos